 Getting Your Career Started Right Out of College

-Examination for the LSLBC license is conducted over four hours using a multiple choice test.
+Examination for the LSLBC license is conducted over four hours using a multiple-choice test.
 The testing covers all aspects of heating, air conditioning, ventilation, and refrigeration.
-It can relate to specific refrigerant gases used in certain systems, it may have questions relating to specific types of distribution or venting systems, and there will also be questioning relating to the electrical theory and best practices that are used in HVAC systems.
+It can relate to specific refrigerant gases used in certain systems, it may have questions relating to specific types of distribution or venting systems, and there will also be questions relating to the electrical theory and best practices that are used in HVAC systems.

 If you want to become an independent contractor, such as when you want to start a business, then you may also need to take a special business examination to be able to operate in Louisiana.
 Although this might be much later in your career, it is still important to know that these requirements exist, because they can help you to map out your career path.